marshallshen/security_architecture_and_engineering/authentication.md

 expensive
 * Doesn’t make the attack on a single password harder; makes attacks trying to find some password 4096× harder

+### Two Factor authentication
+> Two-factor authentication provides unambiguous identification of users by means of the combination of two different components.
+These components may be something that the user knows, something that the user possesses or something that is inseparable from the user.